ORBICAP AI Policy

 o Accountability: Humans will review AI outputs to ensure accuracy, cultural sensitivity, and alignment with project objectives.

-3. Endorsed Tools and Usage
+3. AI-enabled Tools and Areas of Use

 4. Implementation Guidelines